smcalilly/highlighter-extension/README.md

 # highlighter
-a chrome extension to save highlighted text while reading - work in progress
+this chrome extension saves highlighted text and sends it to this rails app: https://github.com/smcalilly/highlighter-rails